FIND A TRAVEL HEALTHCARE PROVIDER

 What are the most common side effects of VIVOTIF?

-The most common side effects of VIVOTIF are abdominal pain, nausea, headache, fever, diarrhea, vomiting, and skin rash.
+In clinical trials of people receiving 3 doses of VIVOTIF, the most common side effects were abdominal pain, nausea, headache, fever, diarrhea, vomiting, and skin rash.
 Only nausea was more common in people that took VIVOTIF compared with those who took a sugar pill.

 This summary provides basic information about VIVOTIF, but it does not include all information known about this vaccine.
 Talk to your HCP or pharmacist about this information.
 Your HCP is the best person to help you decide if VIVOTIF is right for you.